 5. Stress Management: Calm in the Storm

 Stress is part of life.
 What matters is how we manage it.
 Psychologists recommend small tools: deep breathing, mindfulness, or short breaks.
 These lower cortisol, the stress hormone.
+In the US, mindfulness programs are now common in schools and workplaces.
+Google, for example, offers meditation and breathing sessions for employees to reduce stress

 A healthy mind doesn’t erase stress.
 It learns to pause, reset, and respond.
 Even five minutes of silence can change how your day feels.